 I did A LOT of research on this topic.
 I found that many people claim that essential oils are not toxic to cats-only the ones that have been adulterated.
 My gut tells me this is harmful information.
 Young Living distributors are usually the ones claiming this and I’m just not in agreement.
 However, I’m not one to be overly cautious with essential oils but with this subject, I lean more on the cautious side.

 In conclusion, I will never topically use essential oils on my cats.
 I just won’t take a chance.

 As far as diffusing-I never diffuse citrus oils.
 I stick to lavender for the most part.
 However, I do diffuse Shield Blend(the equivalent of Thieves) in certain rooms.
 Shield contains lemon.
 When my girls are sick, I start the diffuser when I put them to bed and shut their door making sure no cats are left in the room.
 When I wake them up in the morning, I immediately turn the fan on to disperse the scent.

 I never diffuse in a small room that a cat can’t remove itself from.
 My cats used to be outdoors so I rarely worried because they could come and go through cat doors.
 Now that they can not get outside I try to diffuse every other day since it takes a cat longer to metabolize the compounds in oils.

-I hope this information was helpful.
+I hope this information about essential oils and cats was helpful.
 For a long time, I had no idea essential oils could be harmful to cats and diffused lemon/lavender/bergamot almost daily.
 I certainly would never want to jeopardize an animals health so shedding some light on the subject seemed necessary!